 Veterans can look to use their VA loan benefits to purchase foreclosures and other distressed properties.
 But tackling repairs can pose a significant challenge.

 Banks, the U.S. Department of Housing and Urban Development (HUD), and other agencies that own distressed properties won't typically pay for repairs needed to close a loan.
 But they don't always allow buyers to pay for them either.
 Often these homes are sold truly "as-is," with no repairs allowed before closing.

 Last, the biggest issue with paying for repairs out of your pocket is that you're spending money on a home you don't actually own.
-Now, once you receive a clear to close, it's relatively rare for things to go sideways, but it does happen.
+Once you receive a clear to close, it's relatively rare for things to go sideways, but it does happen.
 The last thing you want to do is pay for repairs on a home you can't ultimately buy.